THE REAL STORY OF WATER

 Surfrider’s Ocean Friendly Gardens (OFG) is a volunteer-run landscape education, hands-on training and advocacy program, providing valuable information on how landscapes and hardscapes can be modified to prevent water pollution.
 Find out about upcoming volunteer opportunities and events on our chapter’s Facebook page and calendar of Events.

 Urban runoff from lawns, gardens, streets and hardscape is the #1 source of ocean pollution.
 One inch of rain falling on the roof of an average sized single family home can generate over 1,200 gallons of runoff.
 Most buildings in California are designed to direct rainwater straight into the street.
 As this runoff travels through our urban landscape it picks up pollutants and bacteria that cause 20,000+ beach closures and advisories nationwide every year.
-Surfers call it poo patrol and wisely stay out of the water for several days – all of us call it disgusting and harmful.

 - Conservation of water, energy and wildlife habitat through native and climate-appropriate plants.

-– Permeability fostered by using materials that allow water to slow and sink into healthy, living
+- Permeability fostered by using materials that allow water to slow and sink into healthy, living soil.

 - Retention of rainwater for reuse and groundwater recharge, preventing polluted runoff.

-What better way to learn about Surfrider’s Ocean Friendly Gardens program than by getting your hands dirty in our Hands-On-Workshops (HOWs)!
+What better way to learn about Surfrider’s Ocean Friendly Gardens program than by getting your hands dirty in our Hands-On-Workshops (HOWs).
 These workshops provide an opportunity for the public to learn about:

 - Site evaluation